Hi-Angel/clock_gettime_override/README.md

 1. How do I know if a game is using this function?

-    Run the game, find its pid with `ps aux | grep game`, and attach to it with `strace -p 7949`.
+    Run the game, find its pid with `ps aux | grep game`, and attach to it with `strace -p game-pid`.
 You'll see a lot of system calls that the game is making, in particular something about time should come up to get called a lot.
 If it's a function `clock_gettime`, then you know you can try to use the library.